mpv-player/mpv/DOCS/man/vo.rst

         NOTE: Only implemented on OS X and X11

-    ``icc-cache=<file>``
+    ``icc-cache-dir=<dirname>``
-        Store and load the 3D LUT created from the ICC profile in this file.
+        Store and load the 3D LUTs created from the ICC profile in this directory.
-        This can be used to speed up loading, since LittleCMS 2 can take a while to create the 3D LUT.
-Note that this file contains an uncompressed LUT.
+        This can be used to speed up loading, since LittleCMS 2 can take a while to create a 3D LUT.
+Note that these files contain uncompressed LUTs.
-        Its size depends on the ``3dlut-size``, and can be very big.
+        Their size depends on the ``3dlut-size``, and can be very big.

+        NOTE: This is not cleaned automatically, so old, unused cache files may stick around indefinitely.

     ``icc-intent=<value>``
         Specifies the ICC intent used for the color transformation (when using